mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/research.md

 **Cure rate model:** In clinical studies, some subjects may never experience the disease of interest (or become cured of it), regardless of the duration of follow-up.
 In the context of competing risks survival data with masked causes, we have developed a mixture cure rate model.
-Our approach integrates a Bayesian joint model, incorporating a mixed-effects model for longitudinal data and a promotion time cure rate model for competing risks survival data with masked causes.
+We further developed a Bayesian joint model, incorporating a mixed-effects model for longitudinal data and a promotion time cure rate model for competing risks survival data with masked causes.

 **Model assessment tools:** Quantifying the fit of survival data with respect to each cause becomes quite difficult in the presence of masked causes.
 Within the joint modeling framework,